FriendsOfCake/crud/docs/listeners/api-query-log.md

 This feature requires the [Api listener]({{site.url}}/docs/listeners/api.html) to work

-This listener will only append the `query log` if `debug` is 2 or greater
+This listener will only append the `queryLog` key if `debug` is 2 or greater

 ## Attach it on the fly in your controller `beforeFilter`